……Mosquitoes finally put the tin lid on the whole sorry experience as we

 arrived in Corfu full of kids, creams and luggage planned to last for a fortnight.
 And they did.
 Corfu lasted, I understand it’s still there but I don’t intend to go back to check.

-The kids lasted, in fact they’re all now in their 20s.
+The kids lasted, in fact they’re all now in their 20s and 30s.

 The creams, for tanning, stopping tanning, making pale, making better, and for soothing arse, all fulfilled their duties.